-Many documents guide the management of Capitol Reef.
-Those available here demonstrated how park operations are structured toward achieving the mission of the National Park Service.
+Many laws and documents guide the management of Capitol Reef.
+Those available here demonstrate how park operations are structured toward achieving the mission of the National Park Service.

 'An Act to Establish The Capitol Reef National Park in the State of Utah' became Public Law 92-207 when it was signed by President Richard Nixon on December 18, 1971.

 To establish the Capitol Reef National Park in the State of Utah.

 Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That (a) subject to valid existing rights, the lands, waters, and interests therein within the boundary generally depicted on the map entitled "Boundary Map, Proposed Capitol Reef National Park, Utah," numbered 158-91, 002, and dated January 1971, are hereby established as the Capitol Reef National Park (hereinafter referred to as the "park").
 Such map shall be on file and available for public inspection in the offices of the National Park Service, Department of the Interior.